caseylee94/MechaCar_Statistical_Analysis-/README.md

 ### t-Tests on Suspension Coils

-Using your knowledge of R, perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+Using R, t-tests were performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 Conduct a t-test on the suspension coil data to determine whether there is a statistical difference between the mean of this provided sample dataset and a hypothesized, potential population dataset.
-Using the presumed population mean of 1500, we find the following:
+Using the presumed population mean of 1500, the following is found:

 ![ttest_all_lots.png](/Resources/ttest_all_lots.png)
 <br>*Image 4: T-test results across all lots*

-From here we can see the true mean of the sample is 1498.78, which we also saw in the summary statistics above.
+From here it can be seen that the true mean of the sample is 1498.78, which also was seen in the summary statistics above.
 With a p-Value of 0.06, which is higher than the common significance level of 0.05, there is NOT enough evidence to support rejecting the null hypothesis.
 That is to say, the mean of all three of these manufacturing lots is statistically similar to the presumed population mean of 1500.

 ![lot_1_ttest.png](/Resources/lot_1_ttest.png)
 <br>*Image 5: T-test results for lot 1*

 Lot 1 has a true sample of 1500 and a p-value of 1.
-Clearly, we cannot reject the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
+Clearly, the null hypothesis cannot be rejected; there is no statistical difference between the observed sample mean and the presumed population mean (1500).

 ![lot_2_ttest.png](/Resources/lot_2_ttest.png)
 <br>*Image 6: T-test results for Lot 2*